BryanCaceres/daily-summarizer-agent/README.md

 --------------

-# Langchain Lambda Moderator
+# Langchain Daily Job Summarizer

-This is a simple lambda function that uses Langchain to moderate text.
+This is a simple lambda function that uses Langchain to summarize daily job information.

 Build the Project in a Docker Container